Garvity/GarvisAi/README.md

 docker build -f services/agent/Dockerfile .
 ```

-Before a public deployment, configure a production MongoDB/Redis provider, an HTTPS origin, and environment-specific CORS settings.
-The auth cookie is currently configured for local development (`secure=False`); set it to secure cookies behind HTTPS in production.
-Keep payment verification server-side, rotate credentials regularly, and use least-privilege IAM credentials for the S3 bucket.
+Production runtime values belong in ECS task-definition secrets or another managed secret store, never in images.
+Application-layer CORS and cookie settings must stay aligned with the HTTPS frontend/API domains; secure cookies should be enabled behind the ALB.
+Payment verification remains server-side, and AWS/Firebase/provider credentials should be rotated regularly with least-privilege IAM permissions.

 ## Product decisions worth noting